 The soil nutrient sampling and testing was completed in January 2008.
 The soil nutrient sampling and testing was carried out in March 2009.
-The results will be available in April 2009 and reported in May 2009.
+The result was available in April 2009 and will be present in May 2009 monthly report.

 1. Introduction